A248/DazzleConf/docs/API-guide.md

 The sole exception to immutability is the `ReloadShell` feature, which manages a hot-swappable configuration interface.
 Using `ReloadShelll` does not break thread safety, however, since swapping the delegate configuration is performed with an atomic write.

-Otherwise, the only way to break immutability and thread safety
+Otherwise, the only way to break immutability and thread safety is to introduce a custom type that is mutable / not thread safe.

 ### Equality